zbm-dev/zfsbootmenu/docs/man/generate-zbm.5.rst

 **Stub**

   The path to the EFI stub loader used to boot the unified bundle.
-If not set, a default of ``/usr/lib/gummiboot/linuxx64.efi.stub`` is assumed.
+If not set, **generate-zbm** will try to find the stub loader included with ZFSBootMenu or provided by either gummiboot or systemd-boot.

 EXAMPLE
 =======